Jared-Is-Coding/LC-FishInABarrel/Store Bundle/README.md

 ### Seeker(s)
 - Seekers may not enter the facility until 10am
+- Seekers may not use the ship monitor to find hiders
+- Seekers must enter the facility through the main entrance
 - Seekers may optionally carry a flashlight or boombox in their dedicated item slots
-- Seekers may not use the ship monitor to find hiders

 ### Gameplay
 - As a seeker, if you kill all hiders you receive a point.